Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.French.txt

 Version 0.7 Beta
 - added Italian version by improb@bile
+- refined variable triggers for conclusion that Caelar is no child of Bhaal.

 Version 0.6 Beta
 - Cutscene in Dragonspear Basement should not loop if one of the new reply options is chosen.